0NG/smac-tools/Readme.md

 * It's normal that you spend a little bit long time on compiling the program at the first time.
 Take a coffee and have a break.
 * It's **random** if your complier complains about `abseil`.
 I don't know why and how to solve.
 I only had this once and a re-compilation solved.
 However, some people couldn't solve it for a long time.
 * I use **C++20**, so please use a modern C++ compiler.
 Otherwise, unknown errors could raise.
 FYI, mine is clang++-15.
+* As you can see in the [CMakeLists.txt](https://github.com/0NG/smac-tools/blob/main/CMakeLists.txt), CMake version older than 3.27 is not supported.
+This is mostly due to OR-Tools.
+Also, I use new version of CMake.
+To make sure that everything works correctly, please follow this requirement and update your CMake via Kitware's repo if you're using Ubuntu.
 * I only tested `mac_universal` on my Intel i7-11xxx and the AMD Zen in the data center.
 Not sure if it works on other platform.
 Feel free to report any problem not listed above.